PacktPublishing/Learn-D3.js-Second-Edition/Part2/Chapter07/Tutorial/README.md

 header.insert("td", "th:first-of-type");
 ```

-A fragment of the generated HTML is listed below.
+A fragment of the generated HTML is listed next.
 You can see this in your browser’s inspector:

 ```html
 <table>